GordoC/SmartStockPortfolio/README.md

  and have the option to do so or not.
 - As a user, I want to be able to save my portfolio to a file
 - As a user, I want to be able to load my portfolio from a file

+#### Phase 4: Task 2

+I chose the first option, which is testing and designing a class that is robust.
+The classes that have a robust design are:
+- Portfolio, the method is 'addStock'

+- Stock, the two constructors and the two methods, 'addVolume', and 'subtractVolume'

+#### Phase 4: Task 3

+I like the design of my UML class diagram, although it was tough to make the arrows attaching each class look clear and not overlap each other too much.

+If I had more time to work on the project, I would probably
+refactor:
+- How there is an association between PortfolioAppGraphics and Stock, I don't think there needs to be one but it seemed complex to fix

+Other than that, I think my UML class diagram is good